thomassuedbroecker/example-jmeter-functional-performance-test/documentation/02-basic-structure-of-JMeter.md

 ## 8. Post Processors and JSR223 PreProcessor

 We use the [`Post Processors`](https://jmeter.apache.org/usermanual/component_reference.html#postprocessors)  to modify information after the execution of a `Samplers` in our case.
 For example, we write a custom log in addition to the logs of JMeter.
-Therefore we use the [`JSR223 PostProcessor`](https://jmeter.apache.org/usermanual/component_reference.html#JSR223_PostProcessor).
+Therefore, we use the [`JSR223 PostProcessor`](https://jmeter.apache.org/usermanual/component_reference.html#JSR223_PostProcessor).